 Each of our symbols is simply a block that originates from the linework in a separate DWG file within our Irrigation Symbol Library.
 The most logical approach to altering our irrigation symbols is to open its drawing file and make changes as necessary.
 The irrigation symbols are located in several folders within the LandFX/Blocks/Graphics/Irrigation folder.

 We've compiled all our irrigation symbols into a single drawing for your review, linked below.
 To download this drawing, right-click the link below and select Save Target As or Save Link As from the menu.
 Open this drawing and TURN ON ALL LAYERS to review all the irrigation symbols LandFX uses in the system.
 You can also plot the drawing using the LandFX.CTB plot style, or your office's CTB file.
 This will allow you to review the symbols as they plot.

 Looking to add your own spray symbols to the system?
-See our page on Adding Your Spray Symbols.
+See our Adding Your Spray Symbols documentation.

 For more information on our irrigation symbols, we encourage you to download and review our Irrigation Getting Started Guide.